chapel-lang/chapel/doc/rst/language/spec/variables.rst

 Copy and Move Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section uses the terminology copy and move.
+This section uses the terminology *copy* and *move*.
 These terms
-describe how a Chapel program initializes a record variable based upon an
+describe how a Chapel program initializes a variable based upon an
-existing record variable.
-Both copy and move create a new variable
+existing variable.
+Both *copy* and *move* create a new variable
 from an initial variable.

+Since records can use ``init=`` and ``deinit`` methods to adjust the
+behavior of copy initialization, this section is particularly relevant
+for records.
+In is also relevant for non-nilable ``owned`` class types
+since copies of those types will not be allowed by the compiler.

-After a copy, both the new variable and the initial variable exist
+After a *copy*, both the new variable and the initial variable exist
 separately.
 Generally speaking, they can both be modified.
 However, they
 should generally refer to different storage.
 In particular, changing a
 field in the new record variable should not change the corresponding
 field in the initial record variable.

-A move is when a variable changes storage location.
+A *move* is when a variable changes storage location.
 It is similar to a
-copy initialization but it represents a transfer rather than
+*copy initialization* but it represents a transfer rather than
 duplication.
 In particular, the initial record is no longer available
-after the move.
-A move can be thought of as an optimized form a
+after the *move*.
+A *move* can be thought of as an optimized form a
-copy followed by destruction of the initial record.
-After a move,
+*copy* followed by destruction of the initial record.
+After a *move*,
-there is only one record variable - where after a copy there are two.
+there is only one record variable - where after a *copy* there are two.

-When a record is copied, it will run its copy initializer otherwise known
+When a record is copied, it will run its *copy initializer* otherwise known
 as ``proc init=``.

-The compiler will choose whether to add copy or move initialization based
+The compiler will choose whether to add *copy* or *move* initialization based
 upon the pattern of variable mentions.

-Here is an example of when copy initialization occurs:
+Here is an example of when *copy initialization* occurs:

 .. code-block:: chapel